San Diego–Tijuana: Tech

 San Diego–Tijuana is ground zero for a transborder tech sector.
 Engineers and entrepreneurs in the entirety of the border region are fueling the growth of this economic industry in which a symbiotic relationship exists between think-tanks in the north and manufacturing heads in the south that creates a healthy environment for startup companies.
 San Diego alone was rated by Forbes in 2014 as one of the best places to start a tech company.

 Several areas of San Diego are home to offices and research facilities for numerous biotechnology companies and pharmaceutical companies.
 Among American metropolitan areas, metropolitan San Diego is the third largest concentrated area of high technology and biotechnology businesses.
-The presence of University of California, San Diego and other research institutions helped fuel biotechnology growth.
+The presence of the University of California, San Diego and other research institutions helped fuel biotechnology growth.
 In June 2004, San Diego was ranked the top biotech cluster in the U.S. by the Milken Institute.
 San Diego is home to companies that develop wireless cellular technology.
 Qualcomm Incorporated was founded and is headquartered in San Diego; Qualcomm is the largest private-sector technology employer (excluding hospitals) in San Diego County.
 Due to San Diego's military influence, major national defense contractors, such as General Atomics and Science Applications International Corporation (SAIC), are or have been headquartered in San Diego.

 Major business districts

-Business districts include the Core Columbia district of Downtown San Diego, the Rio Zone in Tijuana, the Rancho Bernardo, Carmel Valley, Mission Valley, Sorrento Mesa, and University City neighborhoods of San Diego.
+Business districts include the Columbia district of downtown San Diego, downtown Tijuana, Rancho Bernardo, Carmel Valley, Mission Valley, Sorrento Mesa, and University City neighborhoods of San Diego.
 Notability among business districts extends to Rancho Bernardo, the site of Sony US corporate headquarters.

 Tourism

 Tourism is a major industry of the region, owing much to the area's mild Mediterranean climate.
 Tijuana alone is the most visited city in the Western Hemisphere, second only to New York City.
 50,000,000 people visit the city each year and about 300,000 visitors cross by foot or car from the San Ysidro point of entry to Tijuana every day.
-Balboa Park, the San Diego Zoo, SeaWorld, the San Diego Zoo Safari Park, Legoland, the city's beaches, and golf tournaments hosted in the region such as the Farmers Insurance Open are just some of the major tourist destinations in the conurbation.
+The San Diego Zoo, SeaWorld, Avenida Revolución, Rosarito, the area's beaches, and the Farmers Insurance Open are just some of the major tourist destinations in the conurbation.
 Mexico's drinking age of 18 and legal and regulated prostitution make Tijuana a common weekend destination for many young Southern Californians and sex tourists.

-Popular attractions in the region include: